Water, Open Space, Healthy Forests, Energy & Air

 The Natural Resources Committee fosters education and outreach to the state's business community and general public, including but not limited to hosting forums and events, writing and distributing white papers and hosting presentations.
 The committee may recommend advocacy to the Board of Directors on issues that promote sound environmental stewardship related to the following principles:

-- Long-range water planning should be an integral part of the municipal planning effort and routinely updated to increase livability and sustainability.
+- Long-range water planning should promote sound water management policies and must be an integral part of state, regional and local planning efforts that are routinely updated to increase sustainability.

 - Forest and watershed management should be seen as a critical statewide issue tied to our health, environment, water supplies, economy, and quality of life.

 - Open space planning should encourage natural resource sustainability through stewardship, conservation and habitat restoration that fosters a balance between environmental quality and economic prosperity.